hyperledger/fabric-sdk-java/README.md

 * go to $GOPATH/src/github.com/hyperledger/fabric
   * run `make docker` to create the docker images for peer and orderer
 * go to 4GOPATH/src/github/hyperledger/fabric-cop
-  * currently, you want to run COP with TLS disabled which is the default for commit 9c6c125 mentioned above.
+  * currently, you want to run fabric-ca with TLS disabled which is the default for commit aa5fb82 mentioned above.
-  * if you do need to turn off TLS, edit the COP server configuration file at _/hyperledger/fabric-cop/images/cop/config/cop.json_
+  * if you do need to turn off TLS, edit the COP server configuration file at _/hyperledger/fabric-ca/images/fabric-ca/config/server-config.json_
   * run `make docker` to create the docker image for COP

 On your native system where you have the sdk installed you need to copy the docker compose file that starts the services to the directory mapped